sujithpl/rjug-junit5-demo/README.md

 ## Presentation

-### Why a new version of junit?
+### Why a new version of JUnit?
 - Modern
-  – Expectations around testing have advanced in last decade – Support for Java 8 (and beyond)
+  * Expectations around testing have advanced in last decade
+  * Support for Java 8 (and beyond)
 - Modular
-  – No more single fat JAR
+  * No more single fat JAR
-  – Separation of concerns – discovery versus execution – Maintainability
+  * Separation of concerns – discovery versus execution
+  * Maintainability
 - Extensible
-  – Easier to customize
+  * Easier to customize
-  – Open up for innovation
+  * Open up for innovation

 ### Architecture
 - JUnit Platform